dynamsoft-docs/document-normalizer-docs/introduction/index.md

 6. If you want to make additional manual adjustments to the detected quads, preview the captured image and detected quads in `DCEImageEditorView`, which also provides the user with a magnified view to move points precisely.
 7. Use the selected quad output by `DCEImageEditorView` to normalize the captured image according to your application's needs.

+Please refer to the following articles for more details:

+- <a href="https://www.dynamsoft.com/document-normalizer/docs/programming/android/user-guide.html" target="_blank">Getting Started with DDN Android SDK</a>
+- <a href="https://www.dynamsoft.com/document-normalizer/docs/programming/ios/user-guide.html" target="_blank">Getting Started with DDN iOS SDK</a>

 ## Usage scenarios

 ### Retail

 In retail, DDN can help detect the price label boundaries or table boundaries in images.
-Additionally, the extracted images can be used for OCR engine recognition to extract text information.
+Additionally, the extracted images can be used for recognition to extract text information.

 ### Identity Documents